3. The Hebrew Bible

 Historical Context

-Around 920 BCE, after the death of Solomon, a rebellion against the royal house of David and the temple led to a civil war in the Hebrew nation.
+After the death of King Solomon, a rebellion in about 920 BCE against the royal house of David and the temple led to a civil war in the Hebrew nation.
 As a consequence, the land was divided into a northern kingdom, called Israel, and a southern kingdom, called Judah.
-It is hypothesized that the Yawist document was written in the southern kingdom of Judah, and the Elohist document was written in the northern kingdom of Israel.
+It is hypothesized that the Yawist document was written in the southern kingdom (Judah) and the Elohist document was written in the northern kingdom (Israel).
+In 722 BCE, the northern kingdom was conquered by Assyria, causing some people to flee southward to Judah.
+About a century later, around 622 BCE, the Deuteronomic (D) source appeared in Judah and subsequently was added to the JE source (resulting in the JED text).

 The following table summarizes the chronology of the biblical sources and their blending.